 The Company also maintains a balance between continuity of funding and flexibility.
 The policy of the Company is to first exhaust lines available from affiliated companies before local bank lines are availed of.
 The Company seeks to manage its liquid funds through cash planning on a weekly basis.
 The Company uses historical figures and experiences and forecasts from its cash receipts and disbursements.
 As part of its liquidity risk management, the Company regularly evaluates its projected and actual cash flows.

-As at December 31, 2021 and 2020, accrued expenses and other current liabilities (excluding statutory payable) and due to a related party aggregating ₱193.9 million and ₱199.1 million, respectively, are generally due and demandable.
+As at December 31, 2022 and 2021, accrued expenses and other current liabilities (excluding statutory payable) and due to related parties aggregating ₱195.2 million and ₱193.9 million, respectively, are generally due and demandable.